Michigan Traffic Ticket Defense Attorney

 - OWI (Operating While Intoxicated, Drunk Driving, OUIL, DUI, DWI, OWIN, etc…)

 - Civil Infraction Causing Death

-If you are charged with a civil infraction or a misdemeanor, it is worth fighting every ticket.
-A savvy defense lawyer can find creative ways to using the law, facts of your case, and relationships with prosecutors and judges to get your charges dismissed or reduced.
+It is worth fighting every ticket if you are charged with a civil infraction or a misdemeanor.
+A savvy defense lawyer can find creative ways to use the law, facts of your case, and relationships with prosecutors and judges to get your charges dismissed or reduced.